Aditya-Desai09/Python_P/README.md

 2) Random Password Generator:

+    -User Input: Prompt the user to specify the desired length of the

+password.

+Generate Password: Use a combination of random characters to

+generate a password of the specified length.
-   -Get the password lrngth from user and generate a random password.
+   -Get the password length from user and generate a random password.